tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 te-packet-link-bandwidth:
 : A YANG grouping that defines the link bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology) for link bandwidth representation.
 : All the link bandwidth related sections in the "ietf-te-types" generic module, {{te-yang-code}}, need to be augmented with this grouping for the usage of Packet TE technologies.

+The "ietf-te-packet-types" module contains the following YANG reusable data types:

+te-bandwidth-requested-type:
+: An enumerated type for the different options to request bandwidth for a specific tunnel.

+The "ietf-te-packet-types" module contains the following YANG reusable identities:

+backup-protection-type:
+: A base YANG identity for supported protection types that a backup or bypass tunnel can provide as defined in {{!RFC4090}}.

+bc-model-type:
+: A base YANG identity for supported Diffserv-TE Bandwidth Constraints Models as defined in {{?RFC4125}}, {{?RFC4126}}, and {{?RFC4127}}.

+bandwidth-profile-type:
+: A base YANG identity for various bandwidth profiles specified in {{MEF_10.3}}, {{?RFC2697}} and {{?RFC2698}} that may be used to limit bandwidth utilization of packet flows (e.g., MPLS-TE LSPs).

 # TE Types YANG Module {#te-yang-code}